 It is known that goods landed at Christchurch would have been moved through Hurn and West Parley at this point on their way west to Wimborne and on to Cranborne.

 In the woods on the north side of Christchurch Road opposite Hilliamsland was one of almost 500 bases built after 1940 as part of a resistance movement created by Prime Minister Churchill to hinder any German advance in the event of invasion.
 This was manned by a secret Auxiliary unit formed of some of the best Home Guard members and other local men.
 These units were stood down in 1944 and the Bases fell into disuse.
 Thought at the time to have been an air raid shelter, it was only in the 1960s that details of the real use of these Bases were revealed.

 Just north of the old Base on Poor Common is a large claypit that supplied bricks for the village until the early 20th Century.

 As you enter the track off Christchurch Road, have a look firstly to the right and imagine a clear view across the Stour Valley to Bournemouth and Poole.
 This is roughly the extensive view from Dudsbury Barrow that prehistoric settlers would require when placing a barrow.

-Further along the track on the lhs you can see the 2 rings of the hill fort.
+Further along the track on the left hand side you can see the 2 rings of the hill fort.
 This Iron Age (700BC-43AD) fort could have been built on existing defence works on the highest ground on the edge of the River Stour.
 Double rampart defences enclose a centre of about 8 acres.
 The openings on the south west and west sides are probably original.
-The steep side to the south is due to the Stour eroding the cliff since originally built.
+The steep side to the south is due to the River Stour eroding the cliff since originally built.

 In its original form the fort would have been an impressive structure with the ramparts topped with wooden posts and the ditches considerably deeper than they are now.